 MESSAGE FROM THE PRESIDENT

-The 2019 organizing committee is excited and looking forward to another fun, successful and memorable calendar of events.
-Our main event is the Portuguese Heritage Festival, “Dia de Portugal” which will take place on June 7, 8, 9 and 10.
-The weekend’s celebration begins on the 7th with the Day of Portugal opening ceremony at the Rhode Island State House.
-On the 8th, the Portuguese Heritage Festival (arraial) opens at the Alex and Ani City Center with live entertainment, dance and food.
-On June 9 th, the official Day of Portugal will commence with the traditional parade representing Portuguese clubs, schools and groups from across the state, stepping off from the RI State House and ending at the Alex and Ani Center, where the festival will continue with more live entertainment, food, and fun for the whole family.
-Spectacular torch procession is scheduled to take place at sunset to highlight the festivities.
+The 2020 organizing committee is excited and looking forward to another fun, successful and memorable calendar of events.
+Our main event is the Portuguese Heritage Festival, “Dia de Portugal” arraial, which will take place on June 12, 13, and 14 at the Bank of Newport City Center.
+The weekend’s celebration begins on June 12 with the Day of Portugal opening ceremony at the Rhode Island State House.
+The weekend will have live entertainment, dance, and food.
+On June 14, the official RI Day of Portugal will commence with the traditional parade representing Portuguese clubs, schools, businesses, and groups from across the state, stepping off from the RI State House and ending at the Bank Newport City Center, where the festival will continue with more live entertainment, food, and fun for the whole family.
+A spectacular torch procession is scheduled to take place at sunset to highlight the festivities.

-I humbly ask the help of all clubs, associations and organizations as we work together as volunteers to make this 42nd celebration of Day of Portugal in Rhode Island our very best yet.
+I humbly ask the help of all clubs, associations and organizations, as we work together as volunteers to make this 43rd celebration of Day of Portugal in Rhode Island our very best yet.
 Together we can promote “Portuguese history, language and culture” by raising the Portuguese “torch” high and keeping it lit for future generations.